panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 ### 4.2 Select fields

-The select (or dropdown) input field offers the user a pre-defined collection of options to select from.
+The select (aka dropdown) field offers user a pre-defined set of options to select from.

-Binding a select is simple: `<select v-model="selected" />`.
-The ref `selected` binds with the selected option value.
+Binding a select is simple: `<select v-model="selected" />`:

-Let's take a look at an example:

 ```vue
 <script setup>